ourkwest/ClojureWorkshop/README.md

 ## Pre-requisites

 0. Some basic computer science knowledge.
 This is aimed at people who already have some familiarity with at least one programming language.
 1. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 2. Install [Leiningen](http://leiningen.org/)
 3. Either run `lein repl` at the command line to start an interactive Clojure prompt or setup an editor to develop with Clojure and then start a REPL from within your editor.
     1. IntelliJ: install 'La Clojure' plugin.
     2. Eclipse: install 'Counterclockwise' plugin.
     3. Emacs: install 'Emacs Live'

 > N.B.
 Other plugins/editors exist.
-This tutorial will assume that you are using `lein repl`.
+This tutorial will assume that you are running `lein repl` at the command line.

 ## Mildstone 1